 Palaeolithic site locations and research history

-The landmark sites are located on the North slope of the Stara Planina (today’s North Bulgaria).
-Palaeolithic excavations in Bulgaria started in the first half of the 20th century in TD, BK and other caves (Popov 1929; Garrod 1939).
+The landmark sites are located on the North slope of the Stara Planina (today’s north Bulgaria).
+Palaeolithic excavations in Bulgaria started in the first half of the 20th century in TD, BK and other caves (Попов 1929; 1931; 1938; Garrod 1939).